(Last Updated On: September 7, 2022)

 👩🍳 Instructions

-- Put the dry rub seasonings in a medium bowl and mix thoroughly.
+- Put the dry rub seasonings in a mixing bowl and mix thoroughly.

 - Cover the top part of a broiler pan with aluminum foil.